jdilla342/landbay/README.md

 The dataset should be in the same directory as the script and named **'data_task_part_1.csv'**.
 Please ensure that the dataset is in the correct format with the required columns: **'APPLICATION_SUBMITTED_DATE'**, **'COMPLETED_DATE'**, and **'PROPERTY_CATEGORY'**.

 ### Usage
-Clone the repository or download the script file case_plot.py.
+1. Clone the repository or download the script file case_plot.py.

-Ensure that Python 3.8 or later is installed on your system.
+2. Ensure that Python 3.8 or later is installed on your system.

-Install the required dependencies by running the following command:
+3. Install the required dependencies by running the following command:

-Copy code
 ```
 pip install pandas matplotlib
 ```
-Place the dataset file (data_task_part_1.csv) in the same directory as the script.
+4. Place the dataset file (data_task_part_1.csv) in the same directory as the script.

-Open a command-line or terminal window.
+5. Open a command-line or terminal window.

-Navigate to the directory containing the script and dataset.
+6. Navigate to the directory containing the script and dataset.

-Run the script using the following command:
+7. Run the script using the following command:

-Copy code
 ```
 python case_plot.py <month> --category <category>
 ```